zkkv/souffleur/README.md

 ## Design
 The plugin class inherits from `InlineCompletionProvider` and uses an instance of `LanguageModel` under the hood (currently `Phi`).
 That model is queried and then returns a suggestion.
 More models can be easily added in the future because they follow a very simple interface.

-Ollama uses a cache based on a Trie data structure that stores code prefixes.
+`Phi` is inherits from `Ollama` which uses a cache based on a Trie data structure that stores code prefixes.
 If the prefix is found in the cache, it uses the suggestion associated with that prefixes instead of querying the LLM again.

 ## Project Structure
 ```